Why Do I Feel Restless? Symptoms And Treatment For Restlessness

 Bipolar disorder is characterized by alternating periods of mania or hypomania and depression.
 In some cases, a person with bipolar disorder may be at a baseline state, meaning they do not have excessively high or low moods.

-How do I know if restlessness is caused by a mental health condition?
+How do I know if restlessness is caused by a mental health condition such as anxiety or depression?

 Talk to a doctor

 Talk with a medical or mental health professional to understand whether your restlessness is a symptom of a mental illness.
-You can also develop a treatment plan for this symptom, whether due to mental illness or not.
+Your doctor can also help you develop a treatment plan for your restlessness, regardless of its cause.

 If you notice symptoms of a medical or mental health condition that can cause restlessness, like an anxiety disorder, PTSD, hyperthyroidism, restless leg syndrome, or ADHD, reach out to a medical doctor, such as a primary care physician or a psychiatrist.